alinush/alinush.github.io/_posts/2025-12-08-post-quantum-signature-schemes.md

  - a rather-involved construction; would need to dig deeper to see if there's a simple design underneath
  - _"The SHA2-based parameter sets are 2x slower than the SHAKE-based ones"_

-#### Sizes
+### Sizes

 Key and signature sizes from FIPS-205[^FIPS205]:

 <div align="center"><img style="width:80%" src="/pictures/slh-dsa-sizes.png" /></div>

-#### Performance of `sphincs/sphincsplus`

-Benchmarking the reference implementation in C[^sphincsplus-git] on my Apple Macbook Pro, M1 Max below.
+### `sphincs-shake-128f` benchmarks

 {: .note}
+16.69 KiB signature size, signing time is 17 ms and verification is 1.1 ms!

+Benchmarking the **reference implementation** in C[^sphincsplus-git] on my Apple Macbook Pro, M1 Max below.
-They only provide an ARM implementation for the SHAKE variant.
-Not sure what the SHA2 numbers would look like on ARM.
+They only provide an ARM implementation for the SHAKE variant $\Rightarrow$ not sure what the SHA2 numbers would look like on ARM.

 {: .todo}
 Are these numbers single-threaded?

 {: .todo}
 Got this `kpc_get_thread_counters failed, run as sudo?` error (I think) during the `thash` benchmarks.

-#### `sphincs-shake-128f` benchmarks

-{: .note}
-16.69 KiB signature, signing time is 17 ms and verification is 1.1 ms!

 Building this variant on ARM via:
 ```